A growing library of Instructional Design Models articles exploring the theories, models, and principles behind effective instructional design.

-Mayer’s Principles of Multimedia Learning providing a research-based blueprint for designing instructional content that the brain can actually process and retain.
+Mayer's Principles of Multimedia Learning provide a research-based framework for designing instructional content that aligns with how people learn.

-Gagné’s Nine Events of Instruction offer a step-by-step framework for delivering instruction that aligns with how people naturally process, apply, and retain new information.
+Gagne’s Nine Events of Instruction offer a step-by-step framework for delivering instruction that aligns with how people naturally process, apply, and retain new information.

 ADDIE is a core model that uses five phases—Analysis, Design, Development, Implementation, and Evaluation—to build effective, learner-focused training that improves over time.